Carolina Sandoval

 Carolina Sandoval Guzman, also known as La Venenosa ("the Venomous One"), was born on November 24, 1973, in Venezuela.
-Sandoval is a TV presenter, journalist, broadcaster, writer, anchor and actress.the last show they kicked out of Telemundo.
+Sandoval is a TV presenter, journalist, broadcaster, writer, anchor and actress.

 Career

 Early career

 Sandoval studied journalism at the Central University of Venezuela and theater at the University Institute of Theater in Venezuela.
 Her first television appearance was in the Venezuelan soap opera Amor Mio (My Love) on the Venevisión network.
 Sandoval's first position as an announcer was with speaker and humorist Luis Chataing.
 Her first foray into print media was 15 years ago in Bloque De Armas magazines such as Venezuela Farandula, Revista Ronda and Enquirer.
 Sandoval has also worked at El National (The National) and El Globo de Caracas (The Caracas Globe), and was a correspondent for RCTV.

 2000–2009

 Sandoval has lived in Miami since 2001, where she made her first appearance on American television on the entertainment show El Gordo y la Flaca and was a correspondent on Univision's Sábado Gigante.
 She appeared in TVyNovelas and Tvnotas magazines in the U.S. By the end of 2002, Sandoval was working with El Gordo Cadelago on a Radio Unica entertainment program.

 From 2001 through 2007, she was host and collaborator of Infraganti, an entertainment show on the CaribeVisión network with Graciela Mori and Orlando Segura.
-At the beginning of 2009 Sandoval appeared on a radio segment, "Efectos Secundarios" ("Secondary Effects"), with Laura Duque and hosted by Jose Antonio Ponsetti.
+At the beginning of 2009 Sandoval appeared on a radio segment, "Efectos Secundarios" ("Side Effects"), with Laura Duque and hosted by Jose Antonio Ponsetti.
 She appeared on Escándalo TV in a segment ("El Lavadero") where La Tijera was one of the hosts.
 Sandoval appeared on the show until its cancellation in October 2011.